-- 1. The patient sits on the toilet as for normal urination. - The protective shield is removed from the Activator.
+- The patient sits on the toilet as for normal urination. - 2.
+The Activator is removed from its Base Station or magnetic shield.
 NOTE: The Activator will not operate unless the protective shield is removed. - 3.
-Use of the wrist strap will prevent the Activator from being accidentally dropped into the toilet. - The Activator is held close to the pubic area, approximately 4 cm (1 to 2 inches) from the urethral opening (Figure 6). - 5.
+The Activator is held against the lower pubic area, just above the urethral opening (Figure 9). - 4.
 The Activator's button is pressed continuously to initiate urination.
+(The LED will turn red).

+Figure 9.
+Proper Activator Position for Urination
-(The LED will turn on). - 6.
-When urine flow has completely stopped, the button is released, but the Activator is held in place for an additional 3-5 seconds until it beeps and the LED turns off.
-This signals that the valve has closed, completing the urination process.

-- 7. To prevent dislodging of the device, the vaginal area should be patted dry, not wiped. - 8.
-If necessary, the Activator should be wiped dry. - 9.
-Place protective shield back on the Activator.
+- 5. When urine flow has completely stopped, the button is released, but the Activator is held in place for an additional 3 seconds until it beeps and the LED turns from red to green.
+This signals that the valve has closed, completing the urination process. - 6.
+To prevent dislodging of the device, the vaginal area should be patted dry, not wiped. - 7.
+If necessary, the Activator should be wiped dry. - 8.
+Place the Activator back in its Base Station or in its magnetic shield.